-The provider shall confirm the beneficiary is in counseling for their opioid use disorder and other co-occurring diagnoses, as applicable, or the provider shall refer the beneficiary to a licensed, North Carolina Local Management Entity-Managed Care Organization (MCO) enrolled, behavioral health professional to start treatment within forty-eight (48) hours of induction start date.
-Note: Urgent need for substance abuse counseling is defined as a condition in which the person is not imminently at risk of harm to self or others or unable to adequately care for self, but by virtue of their substance use is in need of prompt assistance to avoid further deterioration in the person's condition which could require emergency assistance.
+The provider shall inquire whether the beneficiary is in counseling for their opioid use disorder and other co-occurring diagnoses, as applicable.
+If the beneficiary is not currently in counseling, the provider shall promptly refer the beneficiary to a licensed, North Carolina Local Management Entity-Managed Care Organization (MCO) enrolled, behavioral health professional.
+Optimally, counseling should begin within 48 hours of induction if urgent need is indicted.

+Note: Urgent need for substance abuse counseling is defined as a condition in which the person is not imminently at risk of harm to self or others or unable to adequately care for self, but, by virtue of their substance use, is in need of prompt assistance to avoid further deterioration in the person's condition which could require emergency assistance.
 The initial appointment for an urgent need must be within 48 hours.